joebobs/FSR_FG_property_prediction/README.md

 Use the file feature_generator.ipynb, a jupyter notebook to produce features for datasets The file also has the code to create the one hot encoder and the min-max_scaler used in another part of the code

-A requirements.txt file and the complete data required will be uploaded shortly The file paths are mostly absolute, so change that to your local system path before proceeding.
+The file paths are absolute, so change that to your local system path before proceeding.